Beginnings | Toddler | Primary | Elementary | Middle School

 Self-responsibility is fostered through maintaining student work journals.
 Students meet regularly with the teacher who monitors each child’s progress and schedule.
 Through careful observation, teachers know the proper time to introduce each new lesson and to supplement and reinforce learning concepts to ensure mastery of skills and concepts.

-Our admissions director, Jessica, is ready to schedule your tour and a class observation.
-Mountain Laurel offers open enrollment.
+Our staff will be happy to schedule a tour and a class observation.
+Note that our school offers open enrollment.
 Families can apply for admission any time of year.